 “Making changes for a healthy lifestyle isn’t easy – it

-Program Director Eunice Lisk.
-“This program helps people assess their
+Eunice Lisk.
+“This program helps people assess their lifestyle, provides them

 Wellness for Life focuses on hands-on learning, featuring an

-activity monitor, health coaching, and weekly group sessions to establish
+activity monitor, behavioral change coaching, and weekly group sessions to promote

-Since its start in 2015, Wellness for Life participants have
+Since its start in 2015, Wellness for Life graduates have

-has received high satisfaction scores from participants in meeting expectations
+program has received high satisfaction scores from participants in meeting

 expectations and for presentations by the expert speakers.